GJZwiers/mod/README.md

 - `run=git`: to run `git` commands, more specifically `git init`
 - `write`: to make files as part of the module initialization.

+Omitting `run` permissions is possible, but it means a Git repository will not be initialized automatically.

 ## Usage

 ```console